Preranapagar/100_Days_of_Coding/README.md

 * {Day 34 : [MultiIndexing using pandas]}
 * {Day 35 : [xlsxwriter module]}
 * {Day 36 : [Play Predictor using KNN algorithm]}
-* {Day 37 : [Application to send mail to mail ID provided in csv, Application to send given messages to mail from csv file, Application to schedule mail as per given date in csv file]}
+* {Day 37 : [Application to send mail to mail ID provided in csv, Application to send given messages to mail from csv file, Application to schedule mail as per given date in csv file, Python Script to send text msg to numbers in given csv file]}